patrickleet/sourced_go/README.md

-# sourced_go - Event-Sourced ToDo Model Example in Go
+# sourced_go

 `sourced_go` is a Go-based implementation of an event-sourced architecture, inspired by the original [sourced](https://github.com/mateodelnorte/sourced) project by Matt Walters.
-Patrick Lee Scott (me), a contributor and maintainer of the original JavaScript version, has brought these concepts to Go, extending and refactoring it for Go's ecosystem.
+Patrick Lee Scott (me), a contributor and maintainer of the original JavaScript/Typescript version, has brought these concepts to Go, extending and refactoring it for Go's ecosystem.

 This repository demonstrates how to manage a `ToDo` task using event-sourcing, repositories, and event-driven architecture with Go.
 The core concept revolves around capturing state changes as commands (or events) and rehydrating entities by replaying those events.